As a therapist, I talk about sleep.

 And then there is the college student.

 A study by the University of Georgia found that, on average, most college students get 6–6.9 hours of sleep per night.
+In other words, not enough.

 It’s no secret that lack of sleep takes a toll on mental health.
 Lack of sleep reduces cognitive performance, memory capacity and social competence.
 It also affects our decision-making abilities.
 According to the study, consequences of sleep loss for college students include: